jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

     <access origin="*" />
 ```

-- Add to every webpages that need internet or network access
+- To disable the `CSP` system, add this to every webpages that needs internet or network access.
 - **DANGEROUS, BUT WORKING**
 ```
     <meta http-equiv="Content-Security-Policy"